dmytro-pro/rates_script_demo/Readme.md

 ### License

 See [LICENSE](LICENSE).
 Made for fun ) try to solve it with own style if You dare 🍀
+4.5 hours spent.